 Opera Neo Founder and Artistic Director Peter Kozma’s philosophy “has been applied rigorously to his company,” writes Pam Kragan of the San Diego Union-Tribune.
 “Opera is theater,” Kozma believes.
 “We need people who can capture the audience.
-But we have systematically removed the opportunities for young performers to develop individuality — to display a persona.”
+But in our industry we have systematically removed the opportunities for young performers to develop individuality — to display a persona.”

 Along with a few like-minded collaborators, Kozma set out in 2012 to build a company where artistic individuality is identified, nurtured, and showcased in innovative productions that speak directly to today’s audiences.
 Since its founding, Opera Neo has grown from a scenes program into a fully-fledged opera company and professional training program, presenting three fully staged operas each summer, drawing over 600 young artist applicants, and receiving local and national media recognition as an innovator in the field.

-His directing credits at Opera Neo include Eugene Onegin, Idomeneo, Don Giovanni, The Fairy Queen, Rinaldo, Agrippina, and L’incoronazione di Poppea.
+His directing credits at Opera Neo include Serse, Le nozze di Figaro, Eugene Onegin, Idomeneo, Don Giovanni, The Fairy Queen, Rinaldo, Agrippina, and L’incoronazione di Poppea.
 Other directorial credits include The Merry Widow (Szeged Open-Air Festival, Hungary), Don Giovanni (Sarasota Opera), Le nozze di Figaro and Eugene Onegin (Opera San José), Rossini's Il Signor Bruschino and the American premier of Mercadante’s Orazi e Curiazi (Minnesota Opera), as well as L’Orfeo (Budapest Chamber Opera).
 He directed the American premiere of Handel’s Faramondo and productions of L’elisir d’amore, La Calisto, The Magic Flute, and Le nozze di Figaro, while serving as director of the The Ohio State University Opera Theater.
+A

-Kozma’s conducting credits at Opera Neo include Eugene Onegin, La Cenerentola, The Merry Widow, Idomeneo, Armide, Così fan tutte, Don Giovanni, Carmen, Der Schauspieldirektor, Die Zauberflöte, and Le nozze di Figaro.
+Kozma’s conducting credits at Opera Neo include Le nozze di Figaro, Idomeneo, Die Zauberflöte, Eugene Onegin, La Cenerentola, The Merry Widow, Armide, Così fan tutte, Don Giovanni, Carmen, and Der Schauspieldirektor.
 He conducted the American premiere of Handel’s Faramondo at Ohio State University.
-He has also conducted performances with the Johann Strauss Symphony Orchestra Budapest, the Sandor Frigyes Chamber Orchestra, Ars Classica Chamber Orchestra, and Monor Youth Symphony Orchestra.
+He has also led performances with the Johann Strauss Symphony Orchestra Budapest, the Sándor Frigyes Chamber Orchestra, the Ars Classica Chamber Orchestra, and the Monor Youth Symphony.